santhosh05-14/EventBoard-RTC-Driven-Message-Display-System/README.md

 ##  Overview

-The **Event Board: RTC-Driven Message Display System** is an embedded real-time application designed to automate the display of time-based messages using a **Real-Time Clock (RTC)** module.
-The system continuously keeps track of the current date and time and dynamically displays relevant event messages on an LCD screen whenever a scheduled condition is met.

-The core of the system is an ARM-based microcontroller, which coordinates all peripheral operations including **RTC communication, LCD interfacing, keypad input handling, and interrupt management**.
-The RTC ensures highly accurate timekeeping, which is essential for reliable event scheduling and execution.

-Users can create and manage event messages through a simple keypad interface.
-These events are associated with specific time values, and the system continuously compares the current RTC time with the stored schedule.
-When a match is detected, the corresponding message is automatically displayed on the LCD without any manual intervention.

-The system is designed to operate in real time, making it efficient for environments that require automated reminders or scheduled alerts.
-It reduces human dependency and ensures that important messages are displayed at the correct time with high accuracy.
+- Displays scheduled messages automatically based on real-time clock (RTC) values.
+- Developed using an ARM-based microcontroller and Embedded C.
+- Uses an RTC module for accurate date and time tracking.
+- Allows users to create and manage events through a keypad interface.
+- Automatically displays event messages on an LCD when scheduled times are reached.
+- Supports real-time operation with minimal user intervention.

-This project demonstrates practical implementation of **Embedded C programming, real-time system design, RTC interfacing, LCD display control, keypad handling, and interrupt-driven architecture**.
-It strengthens understanding of hardware-software integration in embedded systems.
+- Implements RTC interfacing, LCD control, keypad handling, and interrupt management.

-The Event Board can be effectively used in **offices for meeting reminders, schools for timetable alerts, hospitals for patient reminders, and industrial environments for shift scheduling**, making it a versatile and scalable embedded solution.
+- Demonstrates practical concepts of real-time embedded system design.
+- Reduces manual effort by automating reminders and notifications.
+- Suitable for offices, schools, hospitals, and industrial scheduling applications.

 ---

-##  Objective
+##  Objectives

 - To design an RTC-based real-time event display system
 - To display scheduled messages based on current time